Newbold-on-Avon with Long Lawford

 For more information about safeguarding

-Please contact either of the above people, or visit https://www.dioceseofcoventry.org.uk/safeguarding
+Please contact the Diocesan Safeguarding Officer or visit https://www.dioceseofcoventry.org.uk/safeguarding

 The following e-mail from the Bishop of Coventry issued on 5th November 2019 is, as instructed, published on the Parish Website.
 All necessary actions have been undertaken by the Vicar